ttn54/SFU-Course-Tracker/README.md

 # 🎓 SFU Course Prerequisite Tracker

-A full-stack web application that helps Simon Fraser University (SFU) students track their completed courses and discover which courses they're eligible to take next based on prerequisite requirements.
+A full-stack web application that helps Simon Fraser University (SFU) CS students track their completed courses and discover which courses they're eligible to take next based on prerequisite requirements.

 ## 🚀 Features